igor04091968/sing-chisel-tel/DEVELOPER_GUIDE.md

 ### 'converting NULL to string is unsupported'

 -   **Problem:** Occurred when adding a new user.

 --   **Cause:** A SQL query was returning 'NULL' for a JSON field, and the database driver could not convert 'NULL' to a string.

 -   **Solution:** The SQL query was modified to use 'COALESCE' to replace 'NULL' values with an empty string.

+## 7. Recent Fixes and Improvements (Nov 2025)

+This section details recent bug fixes and enhancements to the application.

+### 7.1 Chisel Service Management

+A number of issues related to Chisel service management have been addressed.

+*   **Web UI Save Logic:** The backend logic for saving Chisel configurations from the web interface was implemented.
+Previously, attempting to save a Chisel service would result in an `unknown object chisel` error.
+This was resolved by:

+    1. Adding a `Save(tx *gorm.DB, act string, data json.RawMessage) error` method to `service/chisel.go` to handle create, update, and delete operations within a database transaction.

+    2. Adding a `case "chisel":` to the `switch` statement in `service/config.go` to delegate save operations to the new `ChiselService.Save` method.

+*   **Argument Parsing:** The argument parsing for Chisel clients in `service/chisel.go` has been made more robust.
+It now correctly handles `--auth`, `--tls-skip-verify`, and `--tls` flags, preventing them from being misinterpreted as remote addresses, which previously caused `Failed to decode remote` errors.

+*   **Default Configuration:** The default Chisel client configuration created on first startup (in `app/app.go`) has been improved.
+It now includes the `--tls-skip-verify` flag and an example remote mapping (`R:8000:localhost:8080`) to provide a better out-of-the-box experience for users with TLS-enabled servers.
+The default name was also shortened from `default-chisel-client` to `defauilt`.

+### 7.2 Database Auto-Migration

+The application startup process has been improved to handle database migrations more gracefully.

+*   **Missing Tables:** The `services` and `tokens` tables were not being created on startup for users with older database files, leading to `no such table` errors.
+This was fixed by adding `&model.Service{}` and `&model.Tokens{}` to the `db.AutoMigrate` call in `database/db.go`.

+### 7.3 Telegram Bot Commands

+*   **/list_chisel Command:** This command was failing silently for some users.
+The issue was traced to potential Markdown parsing errors in the Telegram API if configuration names or arguments contained special characters.
+The fix was to remove Markdown formatting from the response in `telegram/bot.go`, ensuring the message is always sent as plain text.